Calculating the Profit & Loss On Your CFD Account

 Example 1: Buying D30EUR

 In this example, D30EUR is currently trading at levels 13171.6/13173.5.
-Let us assume that a trader wishes to buy 1 unit of the CFD, thinking that price will move upward.
-D30EUR has a margin rate of 3%, which means that the trader has to only deposit 3% of the position’s value as margin.
+Let us assume that a trader wishes to buy 1 unit of the CFD, thinking that the price will move higher.
+D30EUR has a margin rate of 3%, which means that the trader has to only pledge 3% of the position’s value as collateral to open the position.

-In this case, the trader’s position margin will be EUR3952, which is (3%*(10 euros * 13173.5 buy price)).
+In this case, the trader’s position margin will be EUR3952, which is (3% X 10 units contract size X 13173.5 buy price).
 However, if the price moves against the predictions, it is possible that the trader may end up losing more than the initial position margin of EUR3952.

 Outcome A: Profitable Trade

-If the trader’s prediction turns out correct and the price succeeds to rise over the next one hour to 13271.6/132735.5, then he can decide to close the position by selling at 13271.6, which is the new selling price.
+If the trader’s prediction turns out correct and the price rises over the next one hour to 13271.6/132735.5, then he can decide to close the position by selling at 13271.6, which is the new selling price.

 Example 2: Selling D30EUR

 In this example, D30EUR is trading at 13171.6/13173.5.
-Let us assume that a trader wants to sell 1 CFD (units) because he thinks that the price will go down.
-D30EUR has a margin rate of 5% which means that he only has to put forward 5% of the total position’s value from his funds as a margin.
+Let us assume that a trader wants to sell 1 CFD (10 units) because he thinks that the price will go down.
+D30EUR has a margin rate of 3% which means that he only has to put forward 3% of the total position’s value from his funds as a margin.

-Here, the trader’s position margin will be EUR3951 (5% x (EUR10 x 13171.6 sell-price)).
+In this example, the collateral the trader pledges will be EUR3951 (3% x 10 contract size x 13171.6 sell-price)).
 We note that if the price moves against the predictions of the trader, then it is possible to lose more than the initial position margin of EUR3951.

 Outcome A: A profitable trade